-by Jennifer Fontaine – Driving south from Milan’s Malpensa Airport, husband at the helm, our little rental car wound through the lush green of Italy’s interior, allowing us a view of every quaint hamlet, ancient mountain tunnel, and roadside espresso stand.
-This first leg of our inaugural Italian family road trip, around 250 miles, would eventually deposit us at our agriturismo in the Chianti region deep in the heart of Tuscany, but at the moment it was all about staring at scenery.
+by Jennifer Fontaine – Driving south from Milan’s Malpensa Airport, husband at the helm, our little rental car wound through the lush green of Italy’s interior, allowing us an unobstructed view of every quaint hamlet, ancient mountain tunnel, and roadside espresso stand.
+This first leg of our inaugural Italian family road trip, around 250 miles, would eventually deposit us at our agriturismo in the Chianti region deep in the heart of Tuscan countryside, but at the moment it was all about staring at scenery.

 Spellbound, we observed a heavy mist as it slowly evaporated to reveal the trademark pencil-thin cypress trees we had been romantically imagining for 20 years.
 As our daughter sang along to the Mamma Mia soundtrack on repeat in the CD player, my husband and I grinned knowingly at each other, finally smack-dab in the middle of our dream.